rayy2002/StorezUp/README.md

-# Storezup - Empowering Local Businesses
+# StorezUp - Empowering Local Businesses

 ## Introduction

-Welcome to StorezUP, your go-to solution for connecting local shops with their community!
+Welcome to StorezUp, your go-to solution for connecting local shops with their community!
 This innovative Flutter-powered Android app is designed to bridge the gap between local businesses and their audience, providing a platform for seamless communication and promotion.

 ### Key Features